Argument Check

 Vector of character strings or integers indicating all the possible option values for the

 dataargument, orNULL.
-Numbers of type"double"are accepted if they have a 0 modulo.- all_options_in_data
+Numbers of type"double"are accepted if they have a 0 modulo (i.e., are integer like).- all_options_in_data

 Single logical value.
 If